aymenhafeez/aymenhafeez.github.io/src/content/post/2026-01-26-nvim-native.md

 go-to-definition, a message gets sent to the language server as structured JSON containing information about the current file and cursor position.
-The language server is able to analyse code in the context of a whole project, and sends back a response with the file and location of the definition.
+The language server is able to analyse code in the context of a whole project, and sends back a response with something like the file and location of the definition.

 Having this process as a standardised protocol means language servers can be used across different tools without these tools having to reimplement their own